How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 How to get cleaning contracts with offices

-To get office cleaning contracts, first identify an office or a commercial building in your service area that you’re interested in cleaning.
+To get an office cleaning contract, first identify an office or a commercial building in your service area that you’re interested in cleaning.

 How to get Airbnb cleaning contracts